 Where to stay in Washington, DC

-Having a safe and comfortable place to stay between sightseeing and explorations would be best.
+Having a safe and comfortable place to stay between sightseeing and explorations.
 Here is a list of what I believe are the best places to stay in Washington, DC:

 - Washington Plaza Hotel – Northwest Washington, DC